Introducing Renovaré

 In 1978, Richard J. Foster first published a book called Celebration of Discipline, which led to a widespread ministry of speaking and teaching on spiritual formation.
 This led to the foundation of Renovaré in November 1988.
 He has since authored over 60 articles and six books, including Streams of Living Water, Prayer: Finding the Heart's True Home and Celebration of Discipline, hailed by many as the best modern book on Christian spirituality.
 Richard lives in Denver, Colorado and continues to write on the spiritual life.

-Rob Hare (Chair)
+Rob Hare (Director)

 Andy Malcolm